pyrocko/grond/docs/source/overview/index.rst

 Initializing an empty project .............................

-An empty project structure can be created with the subcommand :option:`grond init`.
-Different configurations can be added by flags (see :option:`grond init` ``--help``).
+An empty project structure for some standard problems can be created with the subcommand :option:`grond init` ``<example>``.
+Different examples are available.
+Also configurations of targets can be initialized (see :option:`grond init` ``--help``).

 .. code-block :: sh

-    grond init <project-folder>
+    grond init <example> <project-folder>
     cd <project-folder>

 .. tip::

-    Existing project folders can be overwritten using ``grond init --force <project-folder>``
+    Existing project folders can be overwritten using ``grond init  <example> <project-folder> --force``

-You can create an initial Grond configuration file for a centroid moment tensor optimisation based on global seismic waveforms with
+You can create an initial Grond configuration file for a centroid moment tensor optimisation based on regional seismic waveforms with

 .. code-block :: sh

-    grond init > config/<filename>.gronf
+    grond init example_regional_cmt > config/<filename>.gronf

-This is the default and corresponds to
+Identically, for global waveform optimisations and/or InSAR data use, an initial Grond configuration file can be created.
+For some particular examples for the configuration of data and targets use

 .. code-block :: sh

-    grond init --target=waveforms > config/<filename>.gronf

-Identically, for static near-field displacement (InSAR, GNSS data sets) and finite source optimisation setups, initial Grond configuration file can be created with

-.. code-block :: sh

-    grond init --target=insar > config/<filename>.gronf
-    grond init --target=gnss  > config/<filename>.gronf
+    grond init list

 The different ``targets`` (data and misfit setups for seismic waveforms, InSAR and or GNSS data) can be combined and source model types can be exchanged.
-A Grond configuration file showing all possible options with their default values is given using:

-.. code-block :: sh

-    grond init --full > config/<filename>.gronf

-.. _project-scenario:

 Initializing a scenario project from forward modelling ......................................................